 Once you’ve seen all the sights of the city, time to go and chill out for a little.
 Luckily, this city is packed with 16 lush green parks for you to relax in.
 One of the biggest of these parks is Bute Park, which is right in the centre of the city.
 There’s a very cute tea room where you can sit together for afternoon tea, or grab your book and just chill out by the lake.
 This natural beauty is so peaceful and calm, you’re bound to forget you are right in the centre of the city.

 A slice of Manhattan right in the centre of Cardiff city centre.
 That’s what you get when you enjoy your lunch at the delightful New York Deli.
-It’s found in High Street Arcade, at the bottom of Queen Street and across from the castle.
-Now, the deli itself is quite small, but it’s the small and cosy atmosphere that really adds to it.
+It’s found in High Street Arcade, at the bottom of Queen Street and across from Cardiff Castle.
+The deli itself is quite small, but it’s the small and cosy atmosphere that really adds to it.
 It’s the kind of supersized and super tasty sandwiches you’ve come to associate with the states, and they’re so filling you might not even need dinner.
 I really recommend Cardiff’s very own hoagie – but let’s just see if you can finish this monster!